kadko/wosci/README.md

 Tax (Custom filed value is tax ID to be added to product)

 =========
-FILTERS
+Custom Field Filters

-You can add filter(s) to your products such as color, size , model etc...
+You can add custom fields as filter to your products such as color, size , model etc...

 Color : Blue